vouyennhi/vouyennhi/README.md

 # 💫About Me :
 Good morning,

-I want to be a Web developer.
-I'm designing frontend with HTML, CSS, JavaScript, ReatJS, Tailwind CSS and Bootstrap, and trying to learn backend.
+I want to become a web developer.
+I use languages, frameworks to build Frontend and Backend such as HTML, CSS, JavaScript, PHP, Python, Java (Servlet), ReatJS, Tailwind CSS, Bootstrap, NodeJS (ExpressJS), database management such as SQL, NoSQL (MongoDB).
+In addition, I also have SEO skills such as Wordpress, GA4,.. and can design interfaces with Figma.
 I love to be creative and find new things, especially in the field of information technology.
 For me, daily effort is the key to success.

 ## 🌐Socials